REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 The iOS-BuildApp job will be performing the following steps:

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact)
-* This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the IOS app in the "uat" flavor, signs the build using Fastlane, and uploads the artifacts for further use in the workflow or deployment processes
+* This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the IOS app in the "uat" flavor, signs the build using Fastlane, and uploads the artifacts for further use in the workflow or deployment process.

 #### iOS-Release-Alpha

 The iOS-Release-Alpha job will be performing the following steps:

-* This job checks out the code, sets up Fastlane, downloads the previously built artifacts, and Uses Fastlane to upload the app build to TestFlight for the UAT environment.
+* This job checks out the code, sets up Fastlane, downloads the previously built artifacts, and uses Fastlane to upload the app build to TestFlight for the UAT environment.
 It specifies the "uat" flavor and release mode and uses various environment variables for authentication and configuration, including the App Store Connect key ID, issuer ID, API key, and demo user credentials.